 It is advised to also allocate memory from the same socket on which the engine is running.
 So,

-numactl --cpunodebind N --preferred N <deepsparseengine-process> or numactl --cpunodebind N --membind N <deepsparseengine-process>
+1 numactl --cpunodebind N --preferred N <deepsparseengine-process>2 or3 numactl --cpunodebind N --membind N <deepsparseengine-process>

 The difference between

-Given the architecture above, to run the DeepSparse Engine on the first four CPUs on the second socket, you would use the following:
+Given the architecture above, to run DeepSparse on the first four CPUs on the second socket, you would use:

 numactl --physcpubind 8-11 --preferred 1 <deepsparseengine-process>

-is needed here since the DeepSparse Engine is being bound to CPUs on the second socket.
+--preferred 1 is needed here since DeepSparse is being bound to CPUs on the second socket.

-When using numactl to specify which CPUs/sockets the engine is allowed to run on, there is no restriction as to which CPU a particular computation thread is executed on.
+When using numactl to specify the CPUs/sockets on which the engine is allowed to run, there is no restriction as to the CPU on which a particular computation thread is executed.
 A single thread of computation may run on one or more CPUs during the course of execution.
 This is desirable if the system is being shared between multiple processes so that idle CPU threads are not prevented from doing other work.

 However, the engine works best when threads are pinned (i.e., not allowed to migrate from one CPU to another).
 Thread pinning can be enabled using the

-should be used with care since it forces the DeepSparse Engine to run on only the threads it has been allocated at startup.
+NM_BIND_THREADS_TO_CORES with care since it forces DeepSparse to run on only the threads it has been allocated at startup.
 If any other process ends up running on the same threads, it could result in a major degradation of performance.

-Displays the inventory of available sockets/CPUs on a system.
+This displays the inventory of available sockets/CPUs on a system:

-Displays the resources available to the current process.
+This displays the resources available to the current process:

 For further details about these and other parameters, see the man page on numactl: